(call/cc this-class)

 while True: while not hungry: play(FLASH_GAME) eat()

 Note how we had to explicitly break in and out of our main loop.
 This is ugly, especially if the loop is more complicated than one expression.
 Instead, let's think about what we want to do.
 We want to, when we are hungry, remember what we were doing, eat, and then continue doing that thing we remember.
-Continue… Continuation?
+Continue… continuation?

-while True: if hungry: cont = continuation() eat() continue(cont) play(FLASH_GAME)
+while True: if hungry: cc = continuation() eat() continue(cc) play(FLASH_GAME)

-In this case, we store the "future" of the program, pause it to do something else, and then get back to it.
+This code isn't quite right, but the basic concept is that we store the "future" of the program, pause it to do something else, and then get back to it.

 Note